MeNoodie/CELLA_AI/README.md

-## 🌟 Cella Assistant: AI-Powered PDF/Doc Chatbot 🤖
+🌟 Cella AI Assistant – AI-Powered PDF/Doc Chatbot 🤖

-Cella Assistant is a professional RAG-based (Retrieval-Augmented Generation) chatbot designed to analyze your documents (PDFs/Docs) and provide instant, context-aware answers.
-This project was built to explore the inner workings of Large Language Models (LLMs) and vector-based information retrieval.
+Cella AI is an intelligent document assistant that allows users to upload PDFs and Word documents and interact with them using natural language.
+It analyzes document content and provides accurate, context-aware answers, summaries, and key insights.

-## 🚀 Project Overview
+🚀 Project Overview

-Developed using LangChain and Google Gemini AI, this assistant extracts context from uploaded files to provide meaningful insights.
-Whether you need to generate exam questions from study materials or summarize complex financial reports, Cella Assistant handles it with ease.
+Built using LangChain and Google Gemini AI, Cella AI reads and understands uploaded documents to deliver meaningful responses.
+The system is lightweight, modular, and designed to be easily extended based on different use cases.

+For large document sizes, Cella AI can be enhanced with retrieval techniques such as chunking, embeddings, and vector databases.

-## ✨ Key Features
+✨ Key Features

-Multi-Format Upload: Seamlessly upload and process PDFs and Word documents.
+📄 Multi-format support (PDF & DOCX)

-Context-Aware AI: Strictly answers based on the provided document data to minimize "hallucinations."
+🧠 Context-aware answers based only on document data

-Streamlit Interface: A clean, modern, and intuitive UI for a smooth user experience.

-Rapid Analysis: Quickly scans long documents to identify important questions, summaries, and key takeaways.

-Smart Retrieval: Uses advanced text-splitting and vector search to find the most relevant information.
+⚡ Fast analysis for summaries and important questions

+🎨 Clean and modern Streamlit UI

+🔧 Easily customizable and extendable architecture

+🔮 Future Scope

+Add chunking & embeddings for large documents

+Integrate vector stores like FAISS, ChromaDB, AstraDB, or MongoDB

+Scalable retrieval pipelines based on project needs

 🛠️ Tech Stack

 Framework: Streamlit

-LLM framework: LangChain
+LLM Framework: LangChain

-Core Model: Google Generative AI (Gemini-2.5-Flash)
+Model: Google Generative AI (Gemini-2.5-Flash)

 Language: Python 3.13